TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/FirstProject/SiteManagement/Index.rst

 Create a new site configuration
 ===============================

-Before creating a site configuration, you should have created the root page of your site in the page tree.
+Before creating a site configuration, you should have :ref:`created the root page <t3start:create-root-page>` of your site in the page tree.

-..  todo: Link to "How to create a root page", once https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/issues/421
-    is resolved.

 The site configuration is stored in a file called :file:`config/sites/my_site/config.yaml`.
 For your convenience, you can